slad2019/tohap3/H_0003/README.md

 # Oral history interview of Lobsang Phüntso
-Lobsang Phüntso [Tib. blo bzang phun tshogs] was a monk in Kundeling Monastery in Lhasa.
+Lobsang Phüntso [Tib. བློ་བཟང་ཕུན་ཚོགས] was a monk in Kundeling Monastery in Lhasa.
 In this interview, he discusses the process of becoming a monk in the old society and the daily routine of life in Kundeling Monastery.

 Contributor: Goldstein, Melvyn C. - Tibet Oral History and Archive Project